-A dental implant is an option to replace a missing tooth.
+Dental implants are an option to replace missing teeth.
 Unlike root canals, an implant means removing the old tooth entirely and replacing it with an artificial tooth that is firmly attached to the bone.
 In this procedure, our Las Vegas implant dentist implants a small titanium shaft into the jaw bone and the bone is allowed to heal around the shaft.
 The bone grows around it forming a tight connection, this is called integration.

 Lower dentures are often very hard to live with due to lack of bone support.
 Implants can be placed in the lower jaw for better retention of a lower full denture.